TheBlckbird/swiftprojectsetup/README.md

+# swiftprojectsetup
-# This is my extension for initializing a swift package
+This is an extension for VSCode to initialize a new Swift Package with the type executable.